Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 USCIS has different fee schedules for dual citizenship fees depending on your background.
 Take a look at the table below to familiarize yourself with the costs.

-Learn all about 100 Citizenship Test Questions and Answers
+Learn all about 100 Citizenship Test Questions and Answers.

-However, if your application gets rejected for any of the above reasons, USCIS will return the application to you including any fees paid, and explain to you why your application is deemed deficient.
-The good news, however, is that you may be given the opportunity of correcting the errors and resubmit the N-400.
+However, if your application gets rejected for any of the above reasons, USCIS will return the application to you, including any fees paid, and explain to you why your application is deemed deficient.

 Now that you know how to get dual citizenship, it’s time to learn why you should strongly consider doing so.
 There are probably endless benefits to being a citizen of more than one country.
-Below you will discover various advantages of being a dual citizen of the U.S. and another country.
+Below, you will discover various advantages of being a dual citizen of the U.S. and another country.

 Filing for U.S. dual citizenship might look simple on paper.
 However, it can be complicated, especially for someone without prior experience with how the immigration system works.
 To avoid all the hassles and disappointment that may come up during the process, the best thing is to hire an immigration attorney.

 With many years of experience in representing dual citizenship cases, VisaNation Law Group’s expert attorneys can help you through from the beginning of the process to the end.
 We have helped countless clients file their N-400 applications as well as get them processed and approved.
-Therefore, if you are considering filing for dual citizenship or you are facing challenges in getting your application granted, VisaNation is your best bet.
+Therefore, if you are considering filing for dual citizenship in the USA or you are facing challenges in getting your application granted, VisaNation is your best bet.

 To get in touch with one of our immigration attorneys, you can fill out our contact form and schedule a consultation with us today.